maboytim/TRS80-M12M16B-U50_for_Banked_CPM3/README.md

 /* LOW_PAGE=0 */
 R1_0 = !LOW_PAGE & MA15 & BANKSEL & !VID & (!MA14 # !K16);
 ```
 Again it's easy to see that this makes sense.
-The banked page is the high half so `MA15=1`, the configured bank must be selected, and video memory must not be enabled.
+The banked page is the high half (`MA15=1`), the configured bank must be selected (`BANKSEL`), and video memory must not be enabled (`!VID`).
 Another detail that's been ignored until now is that there is an option for a 16k RAM instead of 64k - `K16=0` selects 64k and `K16=1` selects 16k.
-Since 16k would make no sense for banked CPM 64k would always be selected (`K16=0`) so the term `(!MA14 # !K16)` can just be ignored.
+Since 16k would make no sense for banked CPM 64k would always be selected (`K16=0`) the term `(!MA14 # !K16)` can just be ignored.

-Again, since CPM mode just swaps the common and banked pages in principle all that should be needed is to just invert MA15 to obtain R1_1:
+Again, since CPM mode just swaps the common and banked pages in principle all that should be needed is to just invert `MA15` to obtain `R1_1`:
 ```
 /* LOW_PAGE=1 */
 R1_1 = LOW_PAGE & !MA15 & BANKSEL & !VID & (!MA14 # !K16);